 For more information, visit https://www.gov.uk/ and search for "Attendance Allowance."

 Disability Living Allowance

-Disability Allowance is a tax-free benefit for anyone under 65 who needs help with personal care and/or walking because they are physically and/or mentally disabled.
-Your disability must be severe enough for you to need help caring for yourself.
+Disability Living Allowance (DLA) is a tax-exempt benefit for people under 65 who need help with personal care and/or mobility due to a physical and/or mental disability.
+Eligibility requires the disability to be severe enough to warrant daily care assistance.

-Guarantee Credit is for those who have reached the minimum qualifying age and guarantees a minimum income by topping up your weekly income.
+- a.
+Guarantee Credit: For those who meet the minimum qualifying age, this credit ensures a minimum income by augmenting your weekly earnings.

 - b.
 Savings Credit: Aimed at individuals aged 65 or older who have made arrangements for their retirement, such as savings or a secondary pension.